 This ‘police work’ led to many massacres, the largest in Australia being the Cullin-la-ringo massacre in 1861 where 300 Aboriginals were killed in Central Queensland.
 Research from Professor Raymond Evans and Danish historian Robert Ørsted-Jensen calculated the indigenous fatalities caused by the Queensland Native Police Force.
-They concluded that there were over 650 massacres with in all closer to 65,000 Aboriginals killed.
+They concluded that there were over 650 massacres with in all 65,000 Aboriginals killed (however, most likely more like 100,000 people).
 The frontier wars also saw the death of approx. 1500 settlers including their family members and workers.
+There is a map of the massacres.
 The last Native Police camps in Queensland were closed in 1915.
-Until this day (2021) these issues have not properly been addressed in Queensland.
+Until this day (2022) these issues have not properly been addressed in Queensland.
 Until this is done the State will never be able to properly build its relationship with its indigenous people.

 With the white settlers moving further away from the centre of Brisbane, conflicts with the Aboriginal inhabitants of these lands only increased.
 Resistance in the north was severe.
-Settlers who started to take over the land from the Ningy-Ningy people were attacked.
+Aboriginal resistance increased when Settlers who started to take over the land from the Ningy-Ningy people were attacked.

 There were the barracks of the Native Police stood stand now the Church of the Sacred Heart, you couldn’t have a bigger contrast.
 However, I have not been able to locate a plaque, memorial or anything that indicates what terrible deeds were planned and undertaken from this place.